SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Effective-one-body multipolar waveforms for precessing-spin binary black holes

 The application of the fitting formulae for the final mass and spin requires choosing a time during the inspiral at which to evaluate the spins, as for precessing binaries the individual components of the spins vary with time.
 In the \seobfivephm~model, we choose to evaluate the spins at a time corresponding to an orbital separation $r=10M$.
 Similarly as in Ref.~\cite{Ossokine:2020kjp}, this choice is based on good agreement with NR configurations, and by the restriction that the smallest initial orbital separation must be $r>10.5M$ to ensure small initial eccentricities \cite{Babak:2016tgq}.
 Additionally, this choice guarantees that a given physical configuration always produces the same waveform regardless of the initial starting frequency, as all configurations will pass through an orbital separation $r=10M$.

-Finally, the inspiral-merger-ringdown GW modes in the inertial frame $h^I_{lm}$ are obtained by rotating the inspiral-merger-ringdown modes $h_{lm}^P$ from the co-precessing frame to the inertial observer's frame using the expressions for the rotations in Appendix A of Ref.~\cite{Babak:2016tgq}.
+Finally, the inspiral-merger-ringdown GW modes in the inertial frame $h^I_{lm}$ are obtained by rotating the inspiral-merger-ringdown modes $h_{lm}^P$ from the co-precessing frame to the ${\bm J }_{\rm f}$-frame, and then from ${\bm J }_{\rm f}$-frame to the inertial observer's frame using the expressions for the rotations in Appendix A of Ref.~\cite{Babak:2016tgq}.
 The inertial frame GW polarizations at a time $t$, and location in the sky of the observer $(\varphi_0,\iota)$ can be expressed in terms of the $-2$-spin-weighted spherical harmonics, as follows

 where $\bm{\lambda}$ represents the set of intrinsic parameters (masses and spins), and $\{\varphi_0,\iota\}$ the coalescence phase and the inclination angle of the signal.